 - Directly associate an HAVIP with ECS instances.

 Each HAVIP can be associated with two ECS instances.
 After an HAVIP is associated with ECS instances, the ECS instances can send Address Resolution Protocol (ARP) messages to advertise the HAVIP.
 After the ECS instances advertise the HAVIP, one of the ECS instances serves as the primary instance, and the other ECS instance serves as the secondary instance.
 If the primary ECS instance is down, the secondary ECS instance takes over to provide services.

 - HAVIPs are floating private IP addresses and are not statically assigned to ECS instances or ENIs.
-HAVIPs can be associated with or disassociated from ECS instances or ENIs through ARP announcements.
+HAVIPs can be associated with or disassociated from ECS instances or ENIs through ARP advertisement.

 - You must associate HAVIPs with ECS instances or ENIs within the same vSwitch.
 This means that the ECS instances or ENIs must belong to the same subnet.

 - You can associate each HAVIP with two ECS instances or two ENIs.
-However, you cannot associate an HAVIP with an ECS instance and a ENI.
+However, you cannot associate an HAVIP with an ECS instance and an ENI at the same time.